 - The Central Lowlands region lies between the Western Plateau and the Eastern Highlands.
 This region is made up of the largest river systems of Australia (the Lake Eyre Basin and Murray-Darling Basin) and the Great Artesian Basin.

-- At the south-eastern corner of mainland Australia lies the Tasmania island.
+- At the south-eastern corner of mainland Australia lies Tasmania island.
 It is a large mountainous island as well as the state of Australia.
 It receives high annual rainfall and has extremely fertile soil as compared to mainland Australia.

 13. How Many Islands Does Australia Have – Australian Islands